 It's Energy Star rated, so it will save you money on electricity.
 It has a digital temperature display rather than the dial controls found on cheaper fridges.
+This digital display reflects actual temperature that helps avoid food spoilage.
+It can also be easily adjusted through the upfront controls.
 A factory-installed icemaker includes advanced water filtration for clean-tasting ice, and the Turbo Cool setting helps the temperature bounce back fast after frequent openings, such as when putting away groceries.
-Another efficient feature is the NeverClean Condenser, which locates the condenser coils in the compressor housing rather than exposed on the back of the fridge, so you don't have to worry about dirt and dust build-up affecting their performance.

 This Energy Star rated 30’’ bottom freezer refrigerator comes with a one-year warranty for parts and labor.
 The slate finish is unique to GE appliances and a must-see if you’re interested in a luxe, earth-toned look for your kitchen.